ROOTS

 Thank you!

-6,500 km traveled in 70 days, a beautiful country, humble people, absolutely wonderful where we camped, a rich nature, a daughter, a dad.
-We had the fortune to travel most of Colombia, to take with us some impressions that will remain in our minds for sure.
+6,500 km traveled in 70 days, a beautiful country, humble people, absolutely wonderful places where we camped, rich nature, a daughter, a father.
+We had the fortune to explore most of Colombia, carrying with us impressions that will surely stay in our minds.

-We have completed a trip to territories mostly marked by the footprint of war, which some want to perpetuate, but the same that its inhabitants want to forget.
+We embarked on a journey through territories largely marked by the scars of war, a legacy some wish to perpetuate, but which the inhabitants themselves yearn to forget.

-Colombia is a country of extremes, from its nature to its people.
-We learned about music, food, dances, customs, accents.
-We drank and ate in incredible places, we bathed in rivers.
-We saw frailejones and arid deserts.
-We were in caves, riverbeds, endless savannas rafting in the Guaviare, we saw cave paintings, fossils, we visited cowboys in the work of cattle ... make a summary, it would be difficult, mentioning just a few characters would be unfair.
+Colombia is a country of extremes, from its breathtaking nature to its diverse people.
+We immersed ourselves in its music, food, dances, customs, and accents.
+We savored delicious meals and drinks in incredible locations, bathed in rivers, encountered frailejones and arid deserts.
+We ventured into caves, explored riverbeds, traversed endless savannas, and went rafting in the Guaviare.
+We witnessed cave paintings, marveled at fossils, and visited cattle ranchers at work.
+To summarize such an experience would be challenging, and to mention only a few individuals would be unfair.

-To those who accompanied us with their words, and comments our gratitude.
+To those who accompanied us with their words and comments, we offer our deepest appreciation.

 RAIO DO SOL